Art for an Oil Free Coast

 Some background info on the event

 Last summer Tofino based artist Mark Hobson along with the Raincoast Conservation Foundation, led 50 Canadian artists up the coast armed with their paintbrushes, canvases and carving tools to illustrate their beliefs that British Columbia's rainforests should remain undisturbed.
-What resulted was a number of amazing original art pieces that will be on display during the 9 day event.
+What resulted was a number of amazing original art pieces that will be on display during the 9-day event.

 The Opening Reception is set to take place on Monday, March 4, 2013.
 Doors will open at 7:30PM followed by a screening of two films "Reflections" and "Groundswell" starting at 8:30PM.
 Entry to the reception is FREE.
-Some of the artists from the event will also be on hand to discuss their art work and environmental issues.
+Some of the artists from the event will also be on hand to discuss their artwork and environmental issues.

 The Art Show

-If you can't make the opening reception have no fear as the art work will be on display from March 2 - 10.
-The Scotia Creek Gallery located inside Whistler Millennium Place will house the art work for the 9 day show.
+If you can't make the opening reception have no fear as the artwork will be on display from March 2 - 10.
+The Scotia Creek Gallery located inside Whistler Millennium Place will house the artwork for the 9-day show.
 The Scotia Creek Gallery is open 7 days a week and is FREE to attend.

 As part of the effort to raise awareness for the event all of the incredible works of art have been donated by the artists to Raincoast in a effort to stop Enbridge's Northern Gateway oil tanker proposal.
-All proceds from the art sold will go towards the oil-free coast campaign.
+All proceeds from the art sold will go towards the oil-free coast campaign.

 Scotia Creek Gallery Hours